pH200/cycle-react/docs/interactions.md

 // Cycle-React would also try to
 // emit onTickEvent if ontickEvent was not found
 <MyElement ontickEvent={interactions.subject('ontick').onEvent} />
-// You can still use interactions.get for custom elements interactions.get('.myelement', 'tickEvent').map(...);
+// You can still use interactions.get for Cycle-React's components interactions.get('.myelement', 'tickEvent').map(...);
 ```